 C++ Vector capacity

-This function determines the current capacity of the vector.
+This function calculates the present size of the vector.

 Note: Capacity of the vector can be equal or greater than the size of the vector and if it is greater than the size of the vector, means allowing extra space to accommodate further operations.